sstur/ck-dragresize/readme.md

  * Undo and Redo support
  * Image dragging and Right-click still work

 I have implemented this feature in pure JavaScript with no external dependencies.
-It only activates if a supported browser is detected (Webkit, possibly Opera).
+It only activates if a supported browser is detected (Webkit and Opera).
 It has been tested in most recent versions of Chrome and Safari on PC and Mac.

 ##Browser Support
  * Chrome and Safari are currently supported
+ * Opera support is reportedly working but not fully tested
- * Firefox has this feature built-in, so this plugin does not activate in FF
+ * Firefox and IE have this feature built-in, so this plugin does not activate in those browsers

- * Opera support is not yet fully tested
- * Support for Internet Explorer 10 coming soon
+##Planned Features / Coming Soon
+ * Use HTML5 Drag & Drop API
+ * Config option to use this plugin in Firefox and modern IE (disabling the built-in feature)

 ##Contributers:
   * [Simon Sturmer] (https://github.com/sstur)